blacksmithgu/obsidian-dataview/docs/docs/index.md

 ### Data Indexing

 Dataview cannot read all your vault, but operates on specific data.
-Some of your content, like tags and bullet points (including tasks), are [available automatically](annotation/add-metadata.md#implicit-fields) in Dataview, and you can add other through **fields**, either on top of your file [per YAML Frontmatter](annotation/add-metadata.md#frontmatter) or in the middle of your content with [Inline Fields](annotation/add-metadata.md#inline-fields) via the `[key:: value]` syntax.
+Some of your content, like tags and bullet points (including tasks), are [available automatically](annotation/add-metadata.md#implicit-fields) in Dataview.
+You can add other data through **fields**, either on top of your file [per YAML Frontmatter](annotation/add-metadata.md#frontmatter) or in the middle of your content with [Inline Fields](annotation/add-metadata.md#inline-fields) via the `[key:: value]` syntax.
 Dataview _indexes_ these data to make it available for you to query.

 !!! hint "Only indexed data is available through Dataview!"